imex18/TechTask/README.md

 -----------------
 As mentioned this is a simple implementation of MVVM and the following can be improved.

-   * Persistence - At the moment the favourites are saved in a list that is not persistent.
-To solve this, we either can save locally the list of ids for favourite items and fetch them from the API, or save the list of albums in a local data base (won't be a big trouble for this particular project but would be quite heavy for bigger projects).
    * UI - Add animation when an item is removed from favourites.
 Generally , the UI is simple and could use a bit more love :) .
    * Tests - I tried to add instrumentation tests but ran into some gradle issues and due to lack of time I did not get them working.
    * Tech Features - I would also add here Pagination as at the moment it fetches all albums at once, also check internet connection before fetching the albums.